 - Issues relating to broader strategy, and how we build a movement capable of bringing about a radical shift in both wealth and power towards working people

 We welcome contributions from Labour and trade union activists throughout Britain, and we are very keen to hear from activists outside London and south-east England.
-We aim to ensure a broad and representative spectrum of contributors, with the perspectives of women, people of colour and LGBT+ writers particularly welcome and valued.
+We aim to ensure a broad and representative spectrum of contributors, with the perspectives of women, people of colour, disabled people and LGBT+ writers particularly welcome and valued.

 New Socialist is, and will always be, not for profit.
 Help us sustain and develop this project by subscribing on Patreon.